Journaling & Mental Health

 6. Boosting physical health

-The positive effects of journaling can even be felt when not performed daily – helping the individual better understand their needs and boosting their wellbeing.
+The positive effects of journaling can even be felt when not performed daily, helping the individual better understand their needs and boosting their well-being.

 Raquel Torres, MBA